-It's been a good 4 years since we sat down to chat to our longterm business partner and good friend, Ben Hillier about The Pool recording studio: the tracking room we've been running together for several years at Miloco's HQ in London.
-Since then the Pool has been through a major transformation, and, most recently, had another vast injection of analogue gear thanks to the arrival of a new partner, Johan Ekelund.
-Ben has also worked with everyone from Depeche Mode to Graham Coxon in that time, as well as a selection of new bands and artists such as Beth Jeans Houghton, Dennis Hopper Choppers, Nadine Shah and Plugs.
+We sat down with our longterm business partner and good friend, Ben Hillier in 2011 to discuss The Pool studio.
+At the time, the space had just been through a major transformation, including an injection of analogue gear with the arrival of partner Johan Ekelund.
+Ben was working with everyone from Depeche Mode to Graham Coxon at the time, as well as a selection of new bands and artists such as Beth Jeans Houghton, Dennis Hopper Choppers, Nadine Shah and Plugs.
 As such, we all agreed it was high time to reconvene...

 So how is everything going?

 Good thanks.
 I'm running around finishing projects off before our first baby arrives, then I can have a few weeks off and not sleep properly!